exponential-decay/MDBValidator/README.md

 * Identifies the build number of the version of Access used to create the database
 * Displays frequency and count of 'pages' and page-'types' in the DB

+**NOTES:**

+As best as possible I've tried to keep good notes about the process of creating this tool, up to its current state.
+I've used the Archive Team File Format wiki as my weapon of choice.
+Hopefully some of the notes on here will help you too: http://fileformats.archiveteam.org/wiki/Access

 **TODO:**

 * Output database stats as YAML